-Eating “green” is one of the many ways to celebrate Earth Day virtually this year.
+Eating “green” is one of the many ways to celebrate Earth Day in Santa Barbara this year.
 Our food choices are a very immediate, tangible way we can lessen our impact on the environment simply by prioritizing consuming regionally grown and cultivated ingredients.
 That’s a healthy rule of thumb in general!

 When you eat and drink like a locavore, you’re supporting the local fishermen, farmers, ranchers, winemakers, brewers, distillers and other purveyors of deliciousness—people who also happen to be your neighbors.
 Choosing locally sourced ingredients benefits your community’s economy, your health, and planet Earth.
 Not only is it easier on your conscience, but the food’s also tastier because it’s fresh and of the highest quality, making it all the more nutritious for your body.